HaniNguyen1803/Mobile-Price-Classification/README.md

 # Findings
 1. RAM has the most effect on phone price.
 The higher the RAM, the higher the price
 2. Other attributes do not have significant effects on phone price.
-However, high-priced phones do have a slightly better battery ('battery_power', 'talk_time'), better camera ('pc', 'px_height','px_width'), and better memory ('int_memory','ram')
+However, high-priced phones do have a slightly better:
+- Battery ('battery_power', 'talk_time')
+- Camera ('pc', 'px_height','px_width')
+- Memory ('int_memory','ram')